singlebinary/singlebinary.github.io/_posts/2014-01-02-creating-df-in-pandas.md

 It is fairly easy to create a DataFrame in Pandas.
 To create a DataFrame in Pandas, we need to do the following:

 1. Create a list of column headers
-2. The index associated to the number of rows
+2. Create an index associated to the number of rows
 3. Define the dataframe with its parameters

 Suppose the dataframe has 100 lines, we would do the following: